-Scuba diving courses in Havelock are one of the top activities on this gorgeous island.
-The Andaman Islands are a tropical paradise, famous for their white sand beaches, palm tree lined shores, and beautiful blue water.
+Scuba diving in Havelock is one of the top activities on this gorgeous island.
+The Andaman Islands are a tropical paradise, famous for their white sand beaches, palm tree lined shores, and beautiful blue waters.
 Under the waves, it’s even more beautiful, with vivid coral and a wide variety of marine life.
-Whether you’re a beginner or a certified scuba diver, Havelock scuba diving offers something for everyone.
+Whether you’re a beginner or a certified scuba diver, scuba diving in Havelock offers something for everyone.

-While Havelock scuba for beginners is fun, getting certified as a scuba diver is the real thrill.
+While scuba diving in Havelock for beginners is fun, getting certified as a scuba diver is the real thrill.
 The dive spots you can visit as a certified scuba diver are impressive, and you’ll get to see some fascinating sea life too.
 The Andaman Islands have shipwrecks to explore, massive coral walls to swim along, and even a deserted volcano island that you can dive around.

 For your scuba diving courses in Havelock, all you need is comfortable swimwear and a bottle of sunscreen.
 Carry long sleeved clothing and mosquito repellent for the evenings, and a pair of sunglasses and a cap for the sunny boat rides out to your scuba spots.
 Read our blog post about scuba equipment here.

 There are two ways to reach Havelock, you can either fly from Port Blair or take a ferry.
 Pawan Hans Helicopters Ltd. runs flight services between the two islands via a fleet of seaplanes.
 These flights are of 20 min and usually operator on Mondays, Wednesdays, Thursdays and Saturdays.

 If you prefer going by ferry, then you can board the air conditioned catamaran ferries which will take about 90 minutes to reach Havelock.
 The government also runs ferries between the two islands but these ferries take 2.5 hours to reach Havelock.